gomods/athens/DEVELOPMENT.md

 If you're inside GOPATH, make sure `GO111MODULE=on`, if you're outside GOPATH, then Go Modules are on by default.

-The Makefile builds the necessary binary, `athens`.
+The Makefile builds the necessary `athens` binary.
 Then a script sets up the service for you.

 ```console
 $ make athens